Bryan-Rathos/Behavioral-Cloning/README.md

 References for this project: (Thanks to all!)
 * Vivek Yadav's blog post on medium named "An augmentation based deep neural network approach to learn human driving behavior".
 This helped me greatly understanding how to tackle this problem of the project.
 It gave an insight about how to augment and process the images and its effect on creating a robust model.
 * NVIDIA end to end deep learning paper
-* I also referred Vivek Yadav's GitHub repo for help with little bit of coding on generators since it was the first time i ever heard about generators.
 * Finally referred to many links by students on the slack channel and on the facebook group

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode